GUNA8144/Guna8144/README.md

 ### :gear: Contribution & Open Source

-I am passionate about contributing to the **open-source community** and love working on test automation projects.
+I am passionate about contributing to the **open-source community** and love working on Manual and  automation projects.
 Here's a quick look at my contribution activity over the past year: